greyhatguy007/hazeclear/docs/evaluation-metric/readme.md

 Where:
-- $ \text{MAX}_I $ is the maximum possible pixel value of the image.
+- $\text{MAX}_I$ is the maximum possible pixel value of the image.
 For an 8-bit grayscale image, it is 255.
-- $ \text{MSE} $ is the Mean Squared Error between the original and the reconstructed image.
+- $\text{MSE}$ is the Mean Squared Error between the original and the reconstructed image.

 ### Interpretation